nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Add details to contact: `add [index] /phone`

-You can add a contact detail to an existing contact.
+You can use the `add` command to add a contact detail to an existing contact.
 No new contact will be created.

 Format: